-The District shall establish advisory committees, task forces or work groups as needed to develop or review specific policies or plans.
+The District will establish advisory committees, neighborhood workshops, task forces or working groups as needed to develop or review specific policies or plans.

 When planning for large-scale or complex projects, public input is particularly valuable.
-Advisory committees, task forces or work groups can help assist the District in developing specific policies or plans.
+Advisory committees, task forces or working groups can help assist the District in developing specific policies or plans.
 The Board will take the lead in creating these groups and welcomes suggestions by the community on when and how to best form them.
+For major preserve public use changes anticipated to impact neighbors, the District will hold a workshop or outreach directly to preserve neighbors to address questions or concerns and establish clear lines of communication.
 Workshops with neighbors and the general public are a good way to discuss items of a controversial nature or significant changes in land-use or planning.